Best small cars to buy in Canada

 Why it’s one of the best

-If safety is your number-one priority on the road, you’ll be pleased to know that the Elantra gets a five-star NHTSA safety rating and Top Safety Pick status from the IIHS.
+If safety is your number-one priority on the road, you’ll be pleased to know that the Elantra gets a five-star NHTSA safety rating and has earned Top Safety Pick status from the IIHS.
 It also features Hyundai SmartSense safety tech like Forward Collision-Avoidance Assist, Adaptive Cruise Control and Blind Spot Collision-Avoidance Assist.
 And you get all that in a car with a very wallet-friendly base MSRP of just $21,999, making the Elantra an excellent value proposition.

 Downsides